mrjjwright/glbot/reference/design.md

 #### basic example

-a key value tile holds a prompt, a json schema, an example json to build a little custom JSON editor
+a key value tile holds a prompt, a json schema, an example json all to build a little custom JSON editor

 a function tile with input as storage tile, and ai model name